nuno-andre/clyphx/docs/macrobat_manual.md

 # 5. Simpler/Sampler Parameter Names

-If following charts show the names of Simpler and Sampler parameters for use with the [DR Multi Rack](#nk-dr-multi).
+The following charts show the names of Simpler and Sampler parameters for use with the [DR Multi Rack](#nk-dr-multi).

 ## Simpler Parameter Names